renoua/potato/README.md

 - The script scans for BLE devices and connects to your trainer
 - Power notifications are received and mapped to trigger values
 - The virtual controller is updated in real time
+- Keyboard keys (←, →, Home, Shift, Enter, End, =, Numpad -) are mapped to gamepad buttons
+- If GUI is enabled, a small window shows power and trigger bar
 - Example console output:

 ```